Scotland's population projected to peak in 2028

 NRS head of population and migration statistics Esther Roughsedge said: "Birth rates have been falling steadily for a number of years.

-"Lower birth rates are the main reason these projections are lower than previous ones.
+"Lower birth rates are the main reason these projections are lower than previous ones."

-"But most of the projected change is due to longer-terms trends showing more deaths than births each year.
+"But most of the projected change is due to longer-term trends showing more deaths than births each year," she added.

 "As has been the case since mid-2001, more people are projected to move to Scotland than leave each year, but beyond 2028 this will no longer offset the gap between births and deaths.